Iguazú National Park: History

-Flora and fauna
+Fauna

 The park lies within the Alto Paraná Atlantic forests ecoregion.

 The fauna of the park includes several rare and threatened species: jaguar, jaguarundi, South American tapir, ocelot, tirica, anteater, the black-fronted piping guan, the harpy eagle, and the yacare caiman.
 One can also find birds like the great dusky swift and large toucans, mammals like the coatí, and a diversity of butterflies.
 The vinaceous amazon, named for its wine-colored plumage, is occasionally found in this park.

 The Iguazú River ends in the Paraná River 23 km beyond the falls, after a 1320 km course.
 Inside the park it becomes up to 1,500 m wide and turns first south, then north, forming a large U-shape.
 Its banks are densely populated by trees, including the ceibo (Cockspur coral tree), whose flower is Argentina's national flower.
 The flora of the park also features lapacho negro and lapacho amarillo (family Bignoniaceae), as well as palmito trees and the 40-metre-high palo rosa (family Apocynaceae).